 Write a program that checks if a given number falls within a specified range.
 The program asks the user to enter 3 numbers: and reads the inputted values into the variables first, last, and number respectively.
-The program checks if number is in the range from first to last (you can assume that first is less than last).
-If number is within the range, the program outputs between.
+The program checks if number is in the range between first to last (you can assume that first is less than last).
+If number is within the range(including first and last), the program outputs between.
 If number is smaller than the range, the program outputs smaller, and if it greater then it outputs bigger.
 Note, if number is equal to either of the values that define the range, it is still considered within the range.

 Sample program runs: